rastersoft/Oops/README.md

 5. sudo python ez_setup.py -U setuptools
 6. sudo easy_install -U py2app
 7. Update hosts.txt to have preset options for the client.
 Hosts are comma separated and optional.
-8. Run: ./makegitso.sh
+8. Run: ./makeoops.sh

 ####Linux
 These instructions have been taken from https://code.google.com/p/gitso/wiki/BuildLinux

 **Non Ubuntu, Fedora, and OpenSUSE Users**

-Gitso requires the following files so make sure to install them:
+Oops requires the following files so make sure to install them:

 + x11vnc
 + vncviewer
-+ wxPython

 **Fedora Users**